A new project

 Throughout the project, one thing has been constant: the gradual change of the UI towards simplification.

-The capture screen UI |
+The capture screen interface

-Velocity Lapse is meant for everyday people as much as it is for serious time lapse photographers, so I decided to also cut out confusion by using plain English where possible vs. the technical terms.
+Velocity Lapse is meant for everyday people as much as it is for serious time-lapse photographers, so I decided to also cut out confusion by using plain English where possible vs. the technical terms.

 Logo design

-Over the period of the three months of developing the app, I had sketched about a hundred different logo concepts, both on paper and digitally.
+Over the course of the three months of developing the app, I had sketched about a hundred different logo concepts, both on paper and digitally.
 Some others tried to sketch some ideas and spent quite a bit of time brainstorming and iterating over potential ideas as well.
-However, the ideas were either too generic or unrelated, too similar to another logo or just a bad design to begin with.
+However, the ideas were either too generic or unrelated, too similar to another logo, or just a bad design to begin with.

-Coming up with the Velocity Lapse logo |
+Coming up with a logo for Velocity Lapse

-The name “Velocity Lapse” did give us some concepts to work with (which we wrote down as tangible objects), but in the end almost none of the ideas were anything we thought would accurately represent the app.
-The concepts we were coming up with were either too complex or too technical due to velocity being a bit of a technical science term.
+The name “Velocity Lapse” did give us some concepts to work with (which we wrote down as tangible objects), but in the end, almost none of the ideas were anything we thought would accurately represent the app.
+The concepts we were coming up with were either too complex or too technical due to velocity being a bit of a technical, science term.

 After praying for an idea or concept to come, it really, literally did.
-We cannot underestimate prayer!
+(We cannot underestimate prayer.)

-The Velocity Lapse logo |
+The Velocity Lapse logo

 Setting up a landing page

 Setting up the landing page for Velocity Lapse was a nice break from developing the app.
-I purchased the domain name, velocitylapse.com and setup a landing page where visitors could join a wait list to get early access to the app.
-I didn’t actually expect anyone to do so or even find the website since I hadn’t promoted it yet, though.
-It was meant more as a placeholder until the app was ready for a real home page.
+I purchased the domain name velocitylapse.com and setup a landing page where visitors could join a waitlist to get early access to the app.

 With that out of the way, I went back to work on the app.